damonitor/damo/USAGE.md

 path to a file containing the string can be passed to the option.
 Then, `damo` starts DAMON with the specification.

-For the full DAMON parameters input format, please refer to `damo fmt_json` [documentation](#damo-fmt_json) below, or simply try the command.
-The `--kdamonds` option keyword can also simply omitted because the full DAMON parameters input can used as is for the `deducible target` (refer to "Simple Target Argument" [section](#simple-target-argument) above).
+For the full DAMON parameters input format, please refer to `damo args damon` [documentation](#damo-args-damon) below, or simply try the command.
+The `--kdamonds` option keyword can also simply omitted because the full DAMON parameters input can be used as is for the `deducible target` (refer to "Simple Target Argument" [section](#simple-target-argument) above).

 Note that multiple DAMON contexts per kdamond is not supported as of